merkle-open/generator-nitro/packages/project-nitro-twig/project/docs/nitro.md

 The helper uses the given [library features](http://i18next.com/translate/).

-You may use hash values or an object to transfer data to the helper.
+You may use an object / array to transfer data to the helper.
 Use two brackets as interpolation pre- and suffixes or use `%s` placeholders for sprintf functionality.

 Some examples: